PiotrBerebecki/chat-app-node/README.md

 #1.
 Start the app
 npm start

 #2.
-Open this url in your browser `http://localhost:3000`
+Open this url in your browser: http://localhost:3000
 ```